 What I didn’t know was, though, I would have such an overly pleasant encounter with these funny looking birds, Atlantic Puffins in Scotland that I’d even be ready to adopt one or two!
 Puffins —known also as “sea parrots”— have a photogenic, cartoon-like appeal, perhaps due to their colorful beak that seems too perfect to be real.

-In Scotland, thousands of puffins can usually be seen hugging the high cliffs of the tiny island of Lunga from mid-April until early August.
+Thousands of Puffins Scotland can usually be seen hugging the high cliffs of the tiny island of Lunga from mid-April until early August.
 And none of them in the least are shy!
 Indeed, puffins move freely in human presence, as they know the closer they are to humans, the less chance of being attacked by seagulls, their main predator.

 Other Wildlife on Lunga